 (e) Public School Choice.
 Following are indicators that comprise the Public School Choice variable:

-• Open-enrollment policy.
-The 2022 report titled Public Schools Without Boundaries: Ranking Every State’s K–12 Open Enrollment Policies from the Reason Foundation documents whether states have mandatory intra-district enrollment and/or mandatory inter-district enrollment, transparent reporting by the state education agency, reporting of school-level capacity, and whether district schools charge tuition to out-of-district students.
+- Open enrollment policy.
+The 2023 report titled Public Schools Without Boundaries: Ranking Every State’s K–12 Open Enrollment Policies from the Reason Foundation documents whether states have mandatory intra-district enrollment and/or mandatory inter-district enrollment, transparent reporting by the state education agency, reporting of school-level capacity, and whether district schools charge tuition to out-of-district students.
 Open enrollment policies allow families to choose public schools beyond the one assigned to their ZIP code.
-While not as impactful as private-school-choice programs, allowing students to attend other public schools injects more accountability into schools and gives families more options.
-States were given 0 to five points based on the Reason Foundation’s scores for each state’s open enrollment policies.
+While not as impactful as private school choice programs, allowing students to attend other public schools injects more accountability into schools and gives families more options.
+States received 0 to five points based on the Reason Foundation’s scores for each state’s open enrollment policies.

 2. Teacher Freedom

 The burden of regulation on education providers limits the innovative options that they can provide.
-An education environment of low regulation would maximize options and allow parents to choose the best education for their children.
-Within “Teacher Freedom,” there are three sub-categories and variables: (a) Barriers to Teaching, (b) Chief Diversity Officers, and (c) Common Core Testing Requirement.
+“Teacher Freedom” has four categories of interest: (a) Barriers to Teaching, (b) Chief Diversity Officers, (c) Common Core Testing Requirement, and (d) Praxis Testing Requirement.

 (a) Barriers to Teaching.
 Following are indicators that comprise the Barriers to Teaching variable:

-• Proportion of alternative-certified teachers.
+- Proportion of alternative-certified teachers.
 This variable measures the proportion of new teachers who are certified through alternative pathways.
 Traditional teacher licensing is a major barrier to entering the teaching profession.
-States that allow many paths to certification have more options for good teachers to get jobs.
-The numerator of this proportion is the number of people who completed an alternative-teaching certification program, and the denominator is the number of people who completed any teaching certification, traditional or alternative.
-Data are from the Department of Education for the 2020–2021 academic year as part of the 2022 Title II Report.
+States that allow many paths to certification have more options for good teachers to enter the profession.
+The numerator is the number of people who completed an alternative-teaching certification program, and the denominator is the number of people who completed any teaching certification, traditional or alternative.
+Data come from the Department of Education’s 2023 Title II Report.

-• Full reciprocity for out-of-state teachers.
+- Full reciprocity for out-of-state teachers.
 This variable is a measure of whether a state has a statute that grants full reciprocity to teachers who complete their certification in other states.
-This binary variable is coded as 1 if a state has a statute that grants full reciprocity for teachers with an out-of-state certification, and it is coded as 0 if a state does not have such a statute.
-These data are from the Education Commission of the States report titled 50-State Comparison: Teacher License Reciprocity.
+This binary variable is coded “1” if a state has a statute that grants full reciprocity for teachers with an out-of-state certification, and it is coded “0” if a state does not have such a statute.
+These data come from the Education Commission of the States report titled 50-State Comparison: Teacher License Reciprocity.

 (c) Common Core Testing Requirement.
 This binary variable captures whether a state administers either the Partnership for Assessment of Readiness for College and Careers (PARCC) or the Smarter Balanced Common Core exam.
-Standardized testing lowers standards and homogeneity in education options.
-Families in states that do not administer a Common Core exam have more curricular options and, therefore, more education liberty.
-We coded this variable as 1 if the state did not administer a Common Core exam in spring 2022 and coded it as 0 if the state did administer a Common Core exam.
+We coded this variable “1” if the state did not administer a Common Core exam in spring 2022 and coded it “0” if the state did administer a Common Core exam.
 These data are from the 2021–2022 school year and were collected by Education Advanced.

 3. Transparency